-- incur additional unplanned costs; - be delayed in obtaining marketing approval for our product candidates; - not obtain marketing approval at all; - obtain approval for indications or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or significant safety warnings, including boxed warnings; - be subject to additional post-marketing testing or other requirements; or - be required to remove the product from the market after obtaining marketing approval.
+- · incur additional unplanned costs; - be delayed in obtaining marketing approval for our product candidates; - not obtain marketing approval at all; - obtain approval for indications or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or significant safety warnings, including boxed warnings; - be subject to additional post-marketing testing or other requirements; or - be required to remove the product from the market after obtaining marketing approval.

 Our failure to successfully initiate and complete clinical trials of our product candidates and to demonstrate the efficacy and safety necessary to obtain regulatory approval to market any of our product candidates would significantly harm our business.
-We cannot assure our shareholders that our ongoing Phase 3 clinical trials will be completed on schedule, if at all, or that we will not need to restructure our clinical trials.
 Significant clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do and impair our ability to successfully commercialize our product candidates, which may harm our business and results of operations.
 In addition, many of the factors that cause, or lead to, delays of clinical trials may ultimately lead to the denial of regulatory approval of oral sulopenem, sulopenem or any other product candidate.

-If we experience delays or difficulties in the enrollment of patients in clinical trials, clinical development activities could be delayed orotherwise adversely affected.
+If we experience delays or difficulties in the enrollment of patients in clinical trials, clinical development activities could be delayed or otherwise adversely affected.

 The timely completion of clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the study until its conclusion.
-While enrollment has completed for all three of our Phase 3 clinical trials, we may not be able to initiate, continue or complete other clinical trials of oral sulopenem, sulopenem or any other product candidate that we develop if we are unable to locate and enroll a sufficient number of eligible patients to participate in clinical trials as required by the FDA or comparable foreign regulatory authorities, such as the EMA.
+While enrollment has completed for all three of our Phase 3 clinical trials, we may not be able to initiate, continue or complete other clinical trials (including our ongoing Phase 1 clinical trial related to pediatric indications and any additional clinical trials conducted in response to the CRL) of oral sulopenem, sulopenem or any other product candidate that we develop if we are unable to locate and enroll a sufficient number of eligible patients to participate in clinical trials as required by the FDA or comparable foreign regulatory authorities, such as the EMA.
 Patient enrollment is a significant factor in the timing of clinical trials, and is affected by many factors, including:

-- the size and nature of the patient population; - the severity of the disease under investigation; - the proximity of patients to clinical sites; - the eligibility criteria for participation in the clinical trial; - the number of sites at which we conduct the trial and the speed at which we are able to open such sites; - the prevalence of antibiotic resistance to pathogens where we conduct the clinical trial; - · the accuracy of certain estimates and assumptions upon which the design of the protocols are predicated; - our ability to recruit clinical trial investigators with appropriate experience; - competing clinical trials and clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications that we are investigating; - our ability to obtain and maintain patient consents; - the risk that patients enrolled in clinical trials will drop out of the clinical trials before completion; and - the impact on access to hospitals and willingness of patients to participate in clinical trials such as our planned Phase 1 clinical trials related to pediatric indications, as a result of pandemics, like COVID-19, and other health crises.
+- the size and nature of the patient population; - the severity of the disease under investigation; - the proximity of patients to clinical sites; - the eligibility criteria for participation in the clinical trial; - the number of sites at which we conduct the trial and the speed at which we are able to open such sites; - the prevalence of antibiotic resistance to pathogens where we conduct the clinical trial; - · the accuracy of certain estimates and assumptions upon which the design of the protocols are predicated; - our ability to recruit clinical trial investigators with appropriate experience; - competing clinical trials and clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications that we are investigating; - · our ability to obtain and maintain patient consents; - the risk that patients enrolled in clinical trials will drop out of the clinical trials before completion; and - the impact on access to hospitals and willingness of patients to participate in clinical trials such as our ongoing Phase 1 clinical trials related to pediatric indications and any other clinical trials that may be required for regulatory approval of our product candidates, as a result of pandemics, like COVID-19, and other health crises.